 Mr. Burgher joined Occidental as Senior Vice President and Chief Financial Officer in 2017.
 Mr. Burgher previously served as Senior Vice President at EOG Resources, where he led investor relations and reported directly to the Chief Executive Officer.
 Mr. Burgher is a seasoned energy executive with more than 30 years of experience leading financial and investor functions at a number of global companies.
-Mr. Burgher is responsible for Occidental's tax, treasury and controller functions as well as investor relations.
+In this role, Mr. Burgher was responsible for Occidental's tax, treasury and controller functions as well as investor relations.

 Tenure.
 Mr. Burgher has been an employee of Occidental since 2017.
+On April 3, 2020, Mr. Burgher transitioned to another role within Occidental.